 I learned my lesson after flashing my faulty layout too early.
 That's how it went:

-I flashed a generic DZ60 firmware from qmkeyboard.cn.
+I flashed a generic QMK firmware for DZ60 from qmkeyboard.cn.
 That was not a bad idea.
 But I got a bit impatient, as the layout was shifted and I halfway prepared my own QMK keymap.
 So I flashed that one and noticed that the "g" and "b" key did not work because of cold solder joints.
 No big deal?
 Well, you're out of luck when you forgot to add a "reset" key as one cannot flash firmware anymore.
 Bottom line: the following procedure helped me get back to a usable state:

 - Remove the faulty solder and resolder

 - Reset the DZ60 by shorting the two pins called "RESET" (near the ATmega32U4 controller/near the rev1 reset switch)

 - Make sure your next firmware has a reachable "b" and/or reset button

 Please read the QMK documentation - it's detailed and explains almost any step required to create your own layout.

 I made a custom layout - please see the README for details: github.com/qmk/qmk_firmware.
 The hardest part for me was to realize that your layout obviously needs to base on a physical wiring configuration.
 See github.com/qmk_firmware and select the layout that matches your desired setup.